 There is a maximum capacity of 50 boys in the Aviation Squadron, all of whom must enroll in a double-period of aviation training per day.
 The class time is either spent on campus working with the online Cessna Pilot Course curriculum or at the airport taking flight and/or flight simulator lessons.
 Other than occasional trips to the airport which occur during the scheduled class time or student free time, aviators have the very same Culver experience as their Naval & Troop counterparts.

 There is absolutely an expectation that all Aviation Cadets will extend their training beyond the classroom.
 Like Midshipmen who sail and Troopers who ride, Aviation Cadets need to experience the hands-on training at the controls of an aircraft or one of Culver's FAA-certified Advanced Flight Simulators.
-Culver is pleased to announce that 2015 will be the third summer that JA Flight Training, an FAA-certified Part 141 Flight School, will provide all classroom, simulator and airborne instruction.
+Culver partners with JA Flight Training, an FAA-certified Part 141 Flight School, who will provide and airborne instruction.

 NOTE: Due to the high demand and limited capacity for flight training, students who receive approval for the Aviation School will remain in a waitlisted status until initial payment and documentation have been received by the flight school.

 Important: Non-U.S. citizens must receive clearance from the Transportation Security Administration (TSA) to be eligible for enrollment in the Aviation Squadron.
 Please review the procedures at this website: Guide to TSA Application.
 JA Flight Training will be happy to help you complete the TSA application or answer any questions that you might have.